-Hanifaru Bay in Baa Atoll is the site of one of the most spectacular congregations of manta rays in the Maldives - if not the world.
-After catching the attention of the diving world in the 1990s, the bay and its manta rays and whale sharks are now part of a UNESCO World Biosphere Reserve - a perfect example of tourism, government and scientists working together to protect a unique natural event.
+Hanifaru Bay in Baa Atoll hosts the most spectacular congregations of manta rays in the Maldives, if not the world.
+After catching the attention of the diving world in the 1990s, the bay and its manta rays and whale sharks are now part of a UNESCO World Biosphere Reserve – a perfect example of tourism, government and scientists working together to protect this unparalleled natural phenomenon.

 What makes Hanifaru Bay so special?